 And now, the investment bank has new assets to monetize & here’s the 3 features I know you’ll like.
 It’s a win/win/(lose).

 Yep.
 You’re for sale.
 Sold American.
-An endured servant to your advisor’s promise of a better tomorrow.
+An endured slave to your advisor’s promise of a better tomorrow.
 On Fridays.